 - Invoked in 30 Rock.
 After the death of his mentor, GE CEO Don Geiss, Jack Doneghy tells Liz Lemon that Geiss used to call him kohai in private, while Jack reciprocated, calling him sempai.
 Although Jack won't admit it, he is very shaken by Geiss' death (or more accurately, preservation in carbonite), masking it by working himself up at the possibility that he'll inherit something from Geiss.
 He inherits Argus, Geiss' pet peacock.
 Long story short, Liz convinces Kenneth—who claims to know how to interpret peafowl calls—to tell Jack that the bird had said, "sempai, kohai."
 Jack becomes convinced that Geiss' spirit had inhabited Argus, leading him to pour out to the bird.
 He ends up reconciled to Geiss'...Geiss'...what happened to Geiss.

-- One set-type of double battle trainers in Pokémon is a pair of schoolgirls called "Sr. and Jr." ("Senpai and Kohai" in Japanese).
+- One Double Battle trainer class seen in Pokémon Ruby and Sapphire is a pair of schoolgirls called "Sr. and Jr." ("Senpai and Kohai" in Japanese).
 The sempai is overly concerned with being a role model to the Kohai and the Kohai is overly concerned with impressing the sempai.